5thGenDev/AttentionRollout_ReImplementation/README.md

 - Different Attention-layer in ViT:
      - [ ] Hydra Attention: Hydra Attention: Efficient Attention with Many Heads: https://arxiv.org/abs/2209.07484
-     - [ ] Accurate Image Restoration with Attention Retractable Transformer: https://github.com/gladzhang/ART
+     - [ ] (Dense+Sparse) Attention = Attention Retractable Transformer for accurate image restoration: https://github.com/gladzhang/ART - The proposed model is innovative.
+It combines dense and sparse attention modules.
+The proposed sparse attention can allow token interactions in sparse image regions and thus enlarge the receptive field of the module.
+The combination of sparse and dense modules **allows for global and local interactions while being tractable**.

 - U-Net backbone for Diffusion Model:
      - [ ] Art style diffusion: https://github.com/ChenDarYen/ArtFusion